$0.00

 • Plateau.
 Much of the state is a plateau broken by multiple mountain ranges and valleys, including the summit of Gannett Peak, the tallest peak in Wyoming at 13,804 feet (4,207 m), and the Belle Fourche River valley in the northeast, at 3,125 feet (952 m).

 • Wind River Range.
-This mountain range lies in a remote area of west central Wyoming and features 40+ mountain peaks piercing above 13,000 ft (4,000 m)
+This mountain range lies in a remote area of west central Wyoming and features 40+ mountain peaks piercing above 13,000 ft (4,000 m).

 • Lower elevations.
-Wyoming’s lower elevations feature rolling hills, terraces, valleys, mesas, and other rugged terrain with natural springs and rivers interspersed.
+Wyoming’s lower elevations feature rolling hills, terraces, valleys, mesas, and rugged terrain with natural springs and rivers interspersed.

 • Islands.
 Wyoming features 32 named islands, most of which are in Jackson Lake and Yellowstone Lake in Yellowstone National Park, as well as the Green River in the southwest.